We're on shortened Winter Hours hours until April! Click for details.

 • anything stained, torn or smelly

 Q. How much do you pay for books?
-Do you offer cash or trade credit?
+Do you offer cash or store credit?

 We pay between 1/4 and 1/3 of what we think we can sell something for.
 We sell most of our books for about 1/2 of the current cover price, although there are exceptions, particularly for out-of-print books or hard-to-get books in high demand.

-We offer 50% more in trade credit than we do in cash.
+We offer 50% more in store credit than we do in cash.
 For example, if we might offer you $20 in cash or $30 in store credit.
-Trade credit can be used the same day, or kept on file and used any time: it does not expire.
+Store credit can be used to buy books from us the same day, or kept on file and used later: it does not expire.

 Q. Will haggling get me more for my books?

 No, but it might get you less.
-Please keep in mind that we've been buying books for over 10 years and we have no shortage of books coming in.
+Please keep in mind that we've been buying books for almost 15 years and we have no shortage of books coming in.
 We know what we can afford to pay.
 We also pay the highest prices of any used bookstore that we know of.

 Q. Do you accept donations?